10-4-pursuit/04-01-express-setup/README.md

 # Exercise: Setting Up Your First Express Server

 ## Objective
 Create a basic Express server that handles two routes: `/` and `/about`.
+This exercise ranks 1 point worth of difficulty, with an expected work time of an hour.

 ## Requirements